News Stories Often Talk . . .

 #3: Create A Safe Sleep Environment

 Did you know that the carbon dioxide you exhale while sleeping next to your baby may stimulate them to breathe?
 It’s true! (source) And while that’s totally awesome, the downside is that baby’s heightened sensitivity to air quality may not be a good thing in some cases.
-Mattresses are routinely soaked in arsenic, antimony and other toxic substances which some fear could be a driving factor behind SIDS.
+Mattresses routinely contain arsenic, antimony and other toxic substances which some fear could be a driving factor behind SIDS.

 If that sounds a little far-fetched to you, consider this: Back in the 1880s thousands of children died mysteriously until a scientists realized that arsenic-laced pigments in wallpaper, curtains and carpets interacted with household bacteria and fungi to create a deadly nerve gas called trimethylarsine (source).

-Of course, most of us (including me!) have slept on toxic mattresses with our babies.
-Personally, I these compounds are most likely to have an effect if other factors are present – a vaccine reaction, serious illness, underdeveloped neurology with respect to breathing patterns, etc. Now that we know better we will do better, so I’m saving my pennies to buy a non-toxic mattress using this shopping guide.
+Of course, most of us (including me!) have slept on a less-than-ideal mattresses with our babies.
+Personally, I think these compounds are most likely to have an effect if other factors are present – a vaccine reaction, serious illness, underdeveloped neurology with respect to breathing patterns, etc. Now that we know better we will do better, so I’m saving my pennies to buy a non-toxic mattress using this shopping guide.
 In the meantime, though, I’m using the inexpensive wrap option at the end of the guide.
 Would I still bedshare without a cover?
 Absolutely.
-For me the physiological benefits of mother/baby pairs sleeping close to one another far outweighs this risk.
+For me the physiological benefits of mother/baby pairs sleeping close to one another outweighs this risk.

 Other chemicals to avoid: Harsh detergents and perfumes.
 Not only do these often contain hormone-disrupting chemicals, they mask your “homing beacon” scent.